diffblue/cbmc/doc/architectural/CBMC-developer-guide.md

 \section section-data-structures-core-structures-and-ast Data structures: core structures and AST

 ## Strings: dstringt, the string_container and the ID_* ##
-Within cbmc, strings are represented using irep_idt.
-By default this is typedefed to dstringt, which stores a string as an index into a large static table of strings.
-This makes it easy to compare if two irep_idts are equal (just compare the index) and it makes it efficient to store many copies of the same string.
-The static list of strings is populated from irep_ids.def, so for example the fourth entry in irep_ids.def is “IREP_ID_ONE(type)”, so the string “type” has index 3.
-You can refer to this irep_idt as ID_type.
-The other kind of line you see is “IREP_ID_TWO(C_source_location, #source_location)”, which means the irep_idt for the string “#source_location” can be referred to as ID_C_source_location.
+Within cbmc, strings are represented using `irep_idt`.
+By default this is typedefed to \ref dstringt, which stores a string as an index into a large static table of strings.
+This makes it easy to compare if two `irep_idt`s are equal (just compare the index) and it makes it efficient to store many copies of the same string.
+The static list of strings is initially populated from `irep_ids.def`, so for example the fourth entry in `irep_ids.def` is “IREP_ID_ONE(type)”, so the string “type” has index 3.
+You can refer to this `irep_idt` as `ID_type`.
+The other kind of line you see is “IREP_ID_TWO(C_source_location, #source_location)”, which means the `irep_idt` for the string “#source_location” can be referred to as `ID_C_source_location`.
 The “C” is for comment, which will be explained in the next section.
+Any strings that need to be stored as `irep_id`s which aren't in `irep_ids.def` are added to the end of the table when they are first encountered, and the same index is used for all instances.

-See documentation at \ref irep_idt.
+See documentation at \ref dstringt.

-## Irept: a 4-triple (data, named-sub, comments-sub, sub) ##
+## irept: a 4-triple (data, named-sub, comments, sub) ##
 See documentation at \ref irept.

-As that documentation says, irepts are generic tree nodes.
-You should think of them as having lots of child nodes, some of which are numbered (sub) and some of which are labelled, and the label can either start with a “#” (comments-sub) or without one (named-sub).
-The meaning of the “#” is that this child should not be considered important, for example it shouldn’t be counted when comparing two irepts for equality.
+As that documentation says, `irept`s are generic tree nodes.
+You should think of them as having a single string (data, actually an `irep_idt`) and lots of child nodes, some of which are numbered (sub) and some of which are labelled, and the label can either start with a “#” (comments-sub) or without one (named-sub).
+The meaning of the “#” is that this child should not be considered important, for example it shouldn’t be counted when comparing two `irept`s for equality.

-## Typet ##
+## typet ##

-FIXME
+To be documented.

 ### symbol_typet ###

-FIXME
+To be documented.

-## Exprt ##
+## exprt ##
-Exprt is the class to represent an expression.
-It inherits from irept, and the only things it adds to it are that every exprt has a named sub containing its type and everything in the sub of an exprt is again an exprt, not just an irept.
-You can think of exprt as a node in the abstract syntax tree for an expression.
-There are many classes that inherit from exprt and which represent more specific things.
-For example, there is minus_exprt, which has a sub of size 2 (for the two argument of minus).
+\ref exprt is the class to represent an expression.
+It inherits from \ref irept, and the only things it adds to it are that every \ref exprt has a named sub containing its type and everything in the sub of an \ref exprt is again an
+\ref exprt, not just an \ref irept.
+You can think of \ref exprt as a node in the abstract syntax tree for an expression.
+There are many classes that inherit from \ref exprt and which represent more specific things.
+For example, there is \ref minus_exprt, which has a sub of size 2 (for the two argument of minus).

-Recall that every irept has one piece of data of its own, i.e. its id(), and all other information is in its named_sub, comments_sub or sub.
-For exprts, the id() is used to specify why kind of exprt this is, so a minus_exprt has ID_minus as its id().
-This means that a minus_exprt can be passed wherever an exprt is expected, and if you want to check if the expression you are looking at is a minus expression then you have to check its id().
+Recall that every \ref irept has one piece of data of its own, i.e. its `id()`, and all other information is in its `named_sub`, `comments` or `sub`.
+For `exprt`s, the `id()` is used to specify why kind of \ref exprt this is, so a \ref minus_exprt has `ID_minus` as its `id()`.
+This means that a
+\ref minus_exprt can be passed wherever an \ref exprt is expected, and if you want to check if the expression you are looking at is a minus expression then you have to check its `id()` (or use `can_cast_expr<minus_exprt>`).

-## Codet
+## codet ##
-Exprts represent expressions and codets represent statements.
-Codet inherits from exprt, so all codets are exprts, with id() ID_code.
+\ref exprt represents expressions and \ref codet represents statements. \ref codet inherits from \ref exprt, so all `codet`s are `exprt`s, with `id()` `ID_code`.
-Many different kinds of statements inherit from codet, and they are distinguished by their statement().
-For example, a while loop would be represented by a code_whilet, which has statement() ID_while.
+Many different kinds of statements inherit from \ref codet, and they are distinguished by their `statement()`.
+For example, a while loop would be represented by a \ref code_whilet, which has `statement()` `ID_while`.
-Code_whilet has two operands in its sub, and helper functions to make it easier to use: cond() returns the first entry in its sub(), which is the condition for the while loop, and body() returns the second entry in its sub, which is the body of the while loop - this has to be a codet, because the body of a while loop is a statement.
+\ref code_whilet has two operands in its sub, and helper functions to make it easier to use: `cond()` returns the first subexpression, which is the condition for the while loop, and `body()` returns the second subexpression, which is the body of the while loop - this has to be a \ref codet, because the body of a while loop is a statement.

-## Symbolt, symbol_table, and namespacet ##
+## symbolt, symbol_table, and namespacet ##

-FIXME
+To be documented.

 ### Symbol lifetimes, symbol modes, name, base-name, pretty-name; semantic of lifetimes for symex? ###

-FIXME
+To be documented.

 ### Storing symbols and hiding symbols (namespacet) ###

-FIXME
+To be documented.

 ### ns.follow ##

-FIXME
+To be documented.

 ## Examples: how to represent the AST of statements, focus on java ##

-FIXME
+To be documented.

 ### struct Array { int length, int *data }; ###

-FIXME
+To be documented.

 ### x = y + 123 ###

-FIXME
+To be documented.

 ### if (x > 10) { y = 2 } else { v[3] = 4 } ###

-FIXME
+To be documented.